Paradigm Accelerated Curriculum: English IV

-There is also audio enhanced learning included in the digital downloads.
-You’ll need the appropriate text to speech software to access the audio enhanced learning though.
+There is also audio-enhanced learning included in the digital downloads.
+You’ll need the appropriate text to speech software to access the audio-enhanced learning though.

-PAC is in the process of incorporating QR codes into all of their courses.
+PAC is in the process of incorporating QR codes into all of its courses.
 This will allow students to access extra content on their smartphones!
 As of now, the only course with this technology is biology.

 Format of English IV

 English IV is divided into 4 chapters.
 These 4 chapters cover topics which include: